 - Keep your videos short as they tend to perform the best on social media

 - Repurpose the video content by optimizing it for various social media channels

 Video creation for inbound marketing is not difficult.
-With a well-thought-inbound marketing plan, you can create excellent videos to attract customers and strengthen your brand image.
+With a well-thought-inbound marketing plan and a reliable video editor tool, you can create excellent videos to attract customers and strengthen your brand image.

 Get started by adding more video content on your blog or creating demo videos for explaining your product.
 Good luck!